MacDill medical and maintenance personnel introduce patron program

 |1

-This work, MacDill medical and maintenance personnel introduce patron program [Image 5 of 5], by SrA Zachary Foster, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MacDill medical and maintenance personnel introduce patron program, by SrA Zachary Foster, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 MacDill medical and maintenance personnel introduce patron program